 Although teachers were required to maintain admission/enrolment records from 1847 (Section IV, Act No. 11 of 1847 “To Encourage Public Education”), it wasn’t until 1876 – when the government became wholly responsible for public education in the colony – that guidelines surrounding the types of records kept were issued.
 Even if schools had been operating since the 1840 or 1850s, it wasn’t until 1876/1877 that detailed enrolment information was required by the Board of Education (later Council of Education, then Education Department) to be kept.
 As such, records pre-1877 are very rare.

 As you can see from the Templers School admission register (GRS 12332/1), the teacher kept this particular register from the 1880s but included students who had been at school as early as the 1870s, presumably because the school received instruction from the Education Department that they needed to be keeping admission registers.

 State Records only collects records that were created by the South Australian government, so we do not hold private school records.
 If you are interested in a private school’s records and the school still exists, it is best to contact the school to see what they hold.

 Public schools transfer admission records to State Records when they are no longer required by the school.
 If we don’t have any admission records, it’s worth contacting the school to see if they still have them.
 Another place to try is the Department of Education and Childhood Development, who have a dedicated Records Management Unit responsible for school records.

 School records are the responsibility of the Department for Education and Childhood Development (DECD), who have have determined that admission registers are open after thirty years.

 About the Author:

-Amy is an archivist in both Collection Management Services and Reference and Access Services.
+Amy is an archivist in the Archive Team.
 If she were to choose a favourite record type, it would be school admission registers, followed closely by Matron’s journals from gaols and prisons.